 Since her concerto debut with the Boston Symphony Orchestra at age 17, cellist Julia Bruskin has established herself as one of the premiere cellists of her generation.
 She performed Samuel Barber’s Cello Concerto with conductor Jahja Ling at Avery Fisher Hall and has also been soloist with the Nashville Symphony, Utah Symphony, Virginia Symphony, and Pacific Symphony among others.
-Her recent CD of music by Beethoven, Brahms, and Dohnanyi was praised by Fanfare Magazine for its “exquisite beauty of sound and expression”.
+Her recent CD of music by Beethoven, Brahms, and Dohnanyi was praised by Fanfare Magazine for its “exquisite beauty of sound and expression.”

 Born in Boston, Massachusetts, Ms. Bruskin began cello lessons at age four.
 Her teachers have included Timothy Eddy, Joel Krosnick, Andres Diaz, Norman Fischer, and Nancy Hair.
 She completed the five-year double degree program at Juilliard and Columbia University.
-In addition to performing with the Claremont Trio and playing recitals with her husband, Aaron Wunsch, Ms. Bruskin plays with the Metropolitan Opera Orchestra since 2014, where she also helps to curate the orchestra’s chamber music series at Carnegie’s Weill Hall and serves on the orchestra’s Artistic Advisory Committee.
+Ms. Bruskin has been a member of the Metropolitan Opera Orchestra since 2014, where she also helps to curate the orchestra’s chamber music series at Carnegie’s Weill Hall and serves on the orchestra’s Artistic Advisory Committee.